Free Assessment

 Emerging evidence

 Research suggests sublingual immunotherapy can improve eczema severity scores — particularly in patients whose eczema is driven by specific allergen sensitivities.
 While more studies are underway, many allergists are already incorporating SLIT into treatment plans for patients with allergic eczema.
-Allergy immunotherapy may help with long-term eczema relief, but beforehand your doctor may prescribe a variety of treatments — including topical corticosteroids and non-steroidal options like calcineurin inhibitors or JAK inhibitors — to get active flare-ups under control first.

 Cost and coverage